Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Born in Marrakesh in 1954, Mordechai Vanunu (also known as John Crossman), was the second of a huge group of siblings.
 He lived with no less than 10 brothers and sisters in the city’s Jewish quarter.

 When Vaununu was eight years old, anti-semitism was rife in Morocco.
-His family fled to a camp in France where they spent a month, before travelling by boat to settle in Beersheba, Israel.
+His family fled to a camp in France where they spent a month, before traveling by boat to settle in Beersheba, Israel.
 Vanunu’s father, Shlomo, set up a grocery store in the town, having previously owned one back in Morocco.
 His father also studied the Jewish religion, and was seen as a rabbi for the local area.

 Vanunu went to a “religious elementary school” in the town, before being moved, for a short time, to a Jewish Yeshiva school.
 His parents then moved him to Yeshivat Ohel Shlomo high school, a Zionist institution.
 Vanunu later said that it was during his time at this school that he decided to “cut (himself) off from the Jewish religion.”
 He completed his schooling with a “partial matriculation” and briefly worked at a court as an archivist.